Ovid/codegen-protection/README.md

         return sum(@_)/@_;
     }

-    #<<< CodeGen::Protection::Type::Perl 0.01.
+    #<<< CodeGen::Protection::Format::Perl 0.01.
 Do not touch any code between this and the end comment.
 Checksum: fa97a021bd70bf3b9fa3e52f203f2660

     sub sum {
         my $total = 0;